opendevsecops/docker-cohesion/README.md

 # Docker Cohesion

+This is a docker container for SecApps [Cohesion](https://secapps.com/cohesion).

 The container entry point is controlled by [launcher](https://github.com/opendevsecops/go-launcher) which provides additional features useful when used in cloud environments.

 ## Getting Started